Júlio César (footballer, born 1956): Career

 César started his career in 1975 playing for Flamengo.
 He made his debut in 1975 Brazilian Serie A, where Flamengo lost the match against Recife with the score of 1-2.
-In 1976 he transferred to America Football Club, but returned to Flamengo later that year.
-He stayed in Flamengo until 1977, then switched to Remo, remaining there until 1978.
-In 1979 he returned to Flamengo.
-In 1981 he went to live in Argentina, where he played for Talleres de Córdoba.
+In 1976, he transferred to America Football Club, but returned to Flamengo later that year and stayed until 1977, then switched to Remo, remaining there until 1978.
+In 1979, he returned to Flamengo.
+In 1981, he went to live in Argentina, where he played for Talleres de Córdoba.
 In Talleres he only played 27 games and scored 7 goals, before leaving the club due to financial problems of the institution.
 Then he went on to River Plate on trial, but was only able to play half a game in a summer tournament.
-In 1983 he returned to Brazil to play for Fortaleza and then to Vasco da Gama until 1984.
-In the following year he arrived at Grêmio and played there until 1986.
-At last he finished his career at Athletico Paranaense and retired in 1989.
+In 1983, he returned to Brazil to play for Fortaleza and then to Vasco da Gama until 1984.
+In the following year, he arrived at Grêmio and played there until 1986.
+He finished his career at Athletico Paranaense and retired in 1989.